Share taxi: Africa

-As of 2008, African minibuses are difficult to tax, and may operate in a "regulatory vacuum" perhaps because their existence is not part of a government scheme, but is simply a market response to a growing demand for such services.
+African minibuses are difficult to tax, and may operate in a "regulatory vacuum" perhaps because their existence is not part of a government scheme, but is simply a market response to a growing demand for such services.
 Route syndicates and operator's associations often exercise unrestricted control, and existing rules may see little enforcement.

-Types of vehicle

-Share taxi is a unique mode of transport independent of vehicle type.
-Minibuses, midibuses, covered pickup trucks, station wagons, and lorries see use as share taxis.

-Certain vehicle types may be better-suited to current condition than others.
-In many traffic-choked, sprawling, and low-density African cities minibuses profit.
+In many traffic-choked, sprawling, and low-density African cities, minibuses are used.

-In Israel they were mostly the largest model of Mercedes, owned generally by Arabs, and very efficient, having space for 7-8 people, and having loosely fixed routes, dropping a passenger either at a specific terminus or going a little out of the way to facilitate the passenger.

-By country

-While carrying different names and distinguished by regional peculiarities, the share taxi is an everyday feature of life in many places throughout the world.